NodyHub/fifi/README.md

-# Fifi
+# fifi

-Fifi collects server response header from a given list of urls and groups them.
+fifi sends to a given list of url's HTTP requests, calculates on each response a signature and groups them based on the values.

+Responses with the same signature may indicate similar implementation pattern, technologies and homogenious data processing.

 ## Background